-Zero could see the rapid transformation of the three soldiers that were left behind, it was a struggle between good and darkness all happening at once.
-It was apparent in all of their body making Zero uncomfortable.
-He thought that he had helped turn the mind of the soldiers, but he was too naive.
+Zero could see the rapid transformation of the three soldiers left behind; it was a struggle between good and darkness, all happening at once.
+It was apparent in all of their body, making Zero uncomfortable.
+He thought he had helped turn the mind of the soldiers, but he was too naive.

 “Calm down.
 You guys, don’t let it get to you.”
 Zero called out to the three, hoping it would reach them.
 “Don’t you have love ones?”

 “Russ!
 You will pay!”
-One of them roared with anger and a blast of black energy erupted outwards from his body.
-Like a torrent of black emotions, the human turned into a shades with gleaming red eyes.
-Their power were brimming with hatred and anger.
-Zero’s words couldn’t get through the surge of malice that swirl around the first of the three.
+One of them roared with anger, and a blast of black energy erupted outwards from his body.
+Like a torrent of black emotions, the human turned into shades with gleaming red eyes.
+Their power was brimming with hatred and anger.
+Zero’s words couldn’t get through the surge of malice that swirled around the first of the three.

-Like a chain reaction, the second one morphed into a shade as well.
+Like a chain reaction, the second one also morphed into a shade.
 Their energy spread outwards and dampened any other remaining colors that were left.
-Zero felt a sudden chill down his back, these two out of three humans that turned into a malicious being were powerful.
+Zero felt a sudden chill down his back; these two out of three humans that turned into evil beings were powerful.
 He could feel the surge of energy that they were outputting.
 His instincts told him to run, but his mind told him to get ready to fight.

-A foul dark order seep out of their bodies.
+A foul dark order seeps out of their bodies.
 Everything that they touched, a heavy curse was set on the field.
-Zero could tell that these curses were not normal, not a single plant bloomed and instead shriveled up and died.
+Yet, zero could tell that these curses were not standard; not a single plant bloomed and shriveled up and died.

-Zero did not know what the two would do to him and instead his hands summoned Kamori.
+Zero did not know what the two would do to him; instead, his hands summoned Kamori.
 He was glad that Kamori can be summoned over and over again.
 The two full converted shades bolted off into the darkness with the bent to take their revenge, while the last one was hunched over into a ball.

 “Don’t let it take over your soul!”
-Zero yelled his hand reached over towards the young man that teeter on the edge.
+Zero yelled, his hand reaching over towards the young man that teeters on edge.
 “Fight!”

 Zero closed his eyes as sweat began to emerge.
-He felt his body becoming hot from the abundant energy that was spewing out of the young soldier.
+He felt his body becoming hot from the abundant energy spewing out of the young soldier.

-“I won’t let it take me.”
-Zero muttered under his breathe.
-He could feel the immense pain of the the invading energy that meant him more harm.
+“I won’t let it take me,” Zero muttered.
+He could feel the immense pain of the invading energy, which meant more harm.

-His eyes opened and glowed golden.
+His eyes opened and glowed goldenly.
 “I said let him go!”
 A burst of energy flowed outwards from his body pushing back the darkness.

 “Sarah?”
-The young man glanced up towards Zero and looked over towards the angel that was floating beside him.
-“Is that you?”
+The young man glanced up towards Zero and looked at the angel floating beside him.

 The angel reached out her hands towards him, telling him everything is going to be alright.
-With shaking hands, the young man reached out towards her.
+Then, with shaking hands, the young man reached out to her.